belmix/zclassic-swing-wallet-ui/docs/Readme-Windows.md

    The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool
    (e.g. file manager).
 One way to run it from command line is:
    ```
-   java -jar ZClassicSwingWalletUI.jar
+   java -jar ZENSwingWalletUI.jar
    ```
-   You may instead just use Windows the file manager and double-click on the `ZClassicSwingWalletUI.jar`.
+   You may instead just use Windows the file manager and double-click on the `ZENSwingWalletUI.jar`.
-   This will start the ZClassic GUI wallet.
+   This will start the ZEN GUI wallet.

 ### Donations accepted
 This project is non-commercial in nature and developed by volunteers.
 If you find the GUI Wallet useful, please consider making a donation for its further development.
 Your contribution matters!
-Donations are accepted at ZClassic Z address:
+Donations are accepted at ZEN Z address:
 ```
-zcaTKUNkohUgYj3C5bTapCKRk7JZapPfvCUj7GGBUWuBikx4sWEs5KSyd93b9jnjJnbDxnApyXyfeG482iJ5HzoC7cz6oob

 ```

 ### License